Unified Endpoint Security (UES) is a relatively new concept in endpoint security—but it’s also one that’s quickly growing in popularity.

 Because of its continuous monitoring capability, EDR offers greater visibility and detection of advanced threats—including zero-day attacks, fileless malware, some types of ransomware, and polymorphic malware.

 It should be noted, however, that EDR is notorious for sending false positives and security alerts.
-In fact, 60% of organizations using an EDR solution report receiving a high number of these, according to a 2020 study by Ponemon Institute.
+In fact, 60% of organizations using an EDR solution report receiving a high number of these.

 As well as this, 64% of organizations that choose not to implement EDR say that it is ineffective against new or unknown threats, while 61% lack the staff to support it.
 Other challenges include a high cost of customization, configuration, and deployment.